Complex zero-free regions at large |q| for multivariate Tutte polynomials (alias Potts-model partition functions) with general complex edge weights: Introduction

 The plan of this paper is to treat each of these five steps in successive sections.
 Thus, in Section~\ref{sec.polymer} we recall how the multivariate Tutte polynomial $Z_G(q,\w)$ can be written as the partition function of a polymer gas.
 In Section~\ref{sec.convergence} we recall the Koteck\'y--Preiss and Gruber--Kunz--Fern\'andez--Procacci conditions for the nonvanishing of the partition function of a polymer gas.
 In Section~\ref{sec.penrose} we recall the Penrose identity \cite{Penrose_67} and show how to use it to bound the polymer weights {\em without}\/ assuming that $|1+w_e| \le 1$; this is our main new contribution.
-In Section~\ref{sec.counting} we recall the sharp bound \cite{Sokal_01,maxmaxflow} in terms of maximum weighted degree $\Delta(G,\w)$ on the total weight of connected $m$-edge subgraphs in $G$ that contain a specified vertex~$x$; we also strengthen it slightly by taking specific account of the edges incident on $x$.
-In Section~\ref{sec.final} we put everything together to prove Theorems~\ref{thm1.2} and \ref{thm1.3}; we also prove Lemma~\ref{lemma.parallel}.
-Finally, in Section~\ref{sec.examples} we examine some examples that shed light on the extent to which Theorems~\ref{thm1.2} and \ref{thm1.3} are sharp or non-sharp.
+In Section~\ref{sec.counting} we prove a bound on the total weight of connected $m$-edge subgraphs in $G$ that contain a specified vertex~$x$; this strengthens the bound of \cite{Sokal_01,maxmaxflow} by taking specific account of the edges incident on $x$ and by introducing vertex weights.
+In Section~\ref{sec.final} we put everything together to prove Theorems~\ref{thm1.2c} and \ref{thm1.3b}; we also prove Lemma~\ref{lemma.parallel}.
+Finally, in Section~\ref{sec.examples} we examine some examples that shed light on the extent to which Theorems~\ref{thm1.2c} and \ref{thm1.3b} are sharp or non-sharp.
+In an Appendix we prove Lemma~\ref{lemma.oldcor.borgs} and some related facts.